liushuyu6666/Learn_Kubernetes/readme.md

 For effective management, SSH access is established from the MacBook to both the master and worker nodes.

 Checklist:
-1. MacBook x1 (to control both master and worker nodes)
+1. MacBook x1 (to control both master and worker nodes); Architecture: 64-bit x86 (Intel/AMD).
-2. Ubuntu Desktop x1 (master node). user: 'ubuntu_desktop'.
+2. Ubuntu Desktop x1 (master node). user: 'ubuntu_desktop'; Architecture: ARM 64-bit.
 3. Raspberry Pi x3 (worker node). user: 'raspberrypi1', 'raspberrypi2' and 'raspberrypi3'.

 # How to use